FirstGit178/SoC_Lab_Week6/index.md

 **Project Summary window**

 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
-Guideline: 2/3 short paragraphs, consider including screenshot(s).
+Guideline: 2/3 short paragraphs,

+Verilog code templates are to display a colourCycle screen wash and then colours in rows and then in coloumns consider including screenshot(s).

 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.